That's the last of Mercury retrograde! 2022's final helping is right around the corner, just after the holidays.

 Mercury retrograde positives

-Between miscommunication and notes of the past resurfacing, Mercury retrograde tends to make us a bit on edge.
+Between miscommunication and notes of the past resurfacing, Mercury makes us a bit on edge.
 But when you start to reexamine its purpose, you'll realize it's not as scary as you might've imagined.
 In fact, it's actually—dare we say—beneficial!
+(Perhaps even an astrology gift from the universe!)

 "This is a powerful opportunity to grow and expand, but in doing that you have to reevaluate things," says numerologist and astrologer Kaitlyn Kaerhart (opens in new tab)."A lot of things from the past come up in Mercury retrograde, and that will kind of freak people out, but it’s only the unhealed things that are holding you back."

-Like Simmons, Kaehart notes that perspective during this transit is key.
+Like Simmons, Kaehart notes that perspective is key.

-"Once you can take a look at them through a different lens, you slingshot forward and you’re catapulted into a better timeline, a more healed place," she adds.
+"Once you can take a look at them through a different lens, you slingshot forward and you’re catapulted into a better timeline, a more healed place."

 Danielle is a writer for woman&home and My Imperfect Life, covering all-things news, lifestyle and entertainment.